 Novolex is a leader in recycling.
 Two of our facilities can recycle different types of polyethylene film used in stretch wrap, plastic bags, dry cleaning bags, bread bags, and other applications.
 We acquire and process these films, and use the recycled resin in our products.

 Some films are collected from “back-of-house” waste at grocery and retail stores, as well as warehouses and e-commerce distribution centers, where film is used to package incoming deliveries of boxes and pallets.
 We also receive used plastic film from consumers who return it at “Store Drop Off” collection centers at grocery stores and supermarkets.
 Store collection programs complement municipal curbside recycling efforts that may not collect plastic bags and other film.
 To facilitate store drop-off, many of our plastic retail bags and other PE films display recycling information provided by the How2Recycle® program.
 For years, we’ve also partnered with retailers to provide bins for front-of-store collection.

-We further support bag recycling legislation through partnerships with the Flexible Packaging Association and the American Recyclable Plastic Bag Association.
-As a member of the American Recyclable Plastic Bag Alliance, Novolex continues to advocate for increased recycling of plastic retail bags, which are among the most widely recyclable
+We further support film recycling as members of the Flexible Packaging Association and the American Recyclable Plastic Bag Alliance (ARPBA).
+Both organizations advocate for sound public policies to support film recycling and promote consumer awareness about the recyclability of plastic film, including plastic retail bags which are among the most widely recyclable products made from resin.

 Novolex is a proud contributor to the Alliance to End Plastic Waste, a multinational and multi-sector non-profit composed of plastics value chain members that are committed to keeping plastic waste out of the environment.
 Established in 2019, Alliance programs are expanding globally — creating recycling infrastructure, building markets for post-consumer recycled material, and encouraging consumers to recycle.
 View Report